THE COLLECTED WRITINGS OF RABBI PINKY SCHMECKELSTEIN

 The Egyptians, we are told by the Toirah, are punished by the Aimishteh for their cruelty to generations of Jews.
 Unlike the pagan mythological pantheon who engage in fanciful battles divorced from the realm of humanity, the Reboinoisheloilum of Klal Yisroel is directly involved in human history.
 He personally engages in delivering justice and vengeance, smiting and wreaking havoc to the enemies of Israel.
 And to the Jews, He delivers salvation and mercy.
 He is Omnipresent and Omnipotent.
 He is all powerful.
 He has a barrel chest and six pack abs.
 He also makes a great guacamole, and has a 72 inch 3D TV.
 He is perfect!

-Exhibit A: Just imagine this: A group of innocent teenagers are happily attending a summer camp in Norway.
-With no rhyme or reason, a madman comes and slaughters 68 of them.
+Exhibit A: Just imagine this: A group of innocent children are happily attending school in Newtown, Connecticut.
+With no rhyme or reason, a madman comes and slaughters 20 of them, and six of their teachers.

-Exhibit B: Leiby Kletzky.
-Need I say more.
+Exhibit B: Nechemya Weberman.
+Need I say more?

 Exhibit C: This is true: I recently found my Bubbe on the online Hall of Names of Yad Vashem; her name was registered there by an acquaintance in the 1950s, who likely made a concerted effort to register the names of all the people she knew who had perished.
 However, my Alter-Bubbe and my schoolgirl-aged aunt never made it into the database: Apparently they didn’t have time to set up a Facebook account on their I-Pads while the Nazis were busy setting fire to the rickety wooden Shul in the Shtetl in which all the Yidden of the town were forcibly gathered.